skip to content

 Paper O6: The history of political thought to c.
 1700 (Paper T1 of Part I of the Historical Tripos).

-Paper O7: Akkadian language I (Paper M1 of Part I of the Archaeology Tripos) - NOT AVAILABLE IN 2024/25
+Paper O7: Babylonian language I (Paper M1 of Part I of the Archaeology Tripos) - NOT AVAILABLE IN 2025-26

-Paper O9: Early medieval literature and its contexts (Paper 3 of Part IB of the English Tripos).
+Paper O9: English literature and its contexts (Paper 3 of Part IB of the English Tripos).

 Paper O10: The Romance languages (Paper CS.1 of Part II of the Modern and Medieval Languages Tripos).

-Paper O11: Early History of Science, Medicine and Technology (Paper 1 in Part II of the Natural Sciences Tripos).
+Paper O11: Early History of Science and Medicine (Paper 1 of the History and Philosophy of Science subject in Part II of the Natural Sciences Tripos).

 Paper O12: Archaeology in action (Paper A2 of Part I of the Archaeology Tripos).